 In addition to these causes, if you have diabetes, have given birth to several children, are obese, or have a history of recurrent UTI, you may be at a higher risk of developing a UTI.

-Signs and Symptoms of Pregnancy Urine Tract Infection
+Signs and Symptoms of Urinary Tract Infection During Pregnancy

-Here are some of the symptoms of urine infection in pregnancy that you may experience.
+Here are some of the symptoms of urinary tract infection in pregnancy that you may experience.